johnmathews/johnmathews.github.io.old/content/articles/blockchain-networks.md

 2. An idle user listens for new transactions and collects them until the sum of all transactions' verification fees is greater than the cost the user will incur to verify them and meet the proof-of-work requirements

-3. The idle user adds an extra transaction to their list of transactions that transfers the sum of the transaction fee's to them self.
+3. The idle user adds an extra transaction to their list of transactions that transfers the sum of the transaction fees to their own address.

-4. The idle user generates the block of newly verified transactions, referencing the previously verified block (so that transactions can be chronologically ordered) and completing the proof-of-work challenge.
+4. The idle user generates the block of newly verified transactions, referencing the previously verified block so that transactions can be chronologically ordered and completing the proof-of-work challenge.
 This new block is then broadcast to the network.

-5. All other users are listening for new block announcements.
-These users verify that the block is valid according to the proof-of-work requirements.
-(It is easier to verify a proof-of-work requirement than to generate it.)
+5. Other users are listening for new block announcements.
+These users verify that the block is valid according to the proof-of-work requirements and the order of the blocks.

 6. Users with unverified transactions look inside the verified block to see if their pending transactions have been accepted.

 ## Competing to validate blocks of transactions

 Each user can choose which transactions they verify, and how many to verify before beginning the proof-of-work requirement and hopefully collecting the transaction fees.
-This lack of consensus around verification is fine because the only way to increase the probability of claiming the transaction fees associated with a block is to spend more CPU power searching for the required partial hash collision.
+This lack of order around transaction verification is fine because the only way to increase the probability of being the first to claim the transaction fees associated with a collection of transactions (a block) is to spend more CPU power searching for the required partial hash collision.

-If two users compete a block at approximately the same time then the blockchain will look different in different parts of the network as each completed block begins to propagate and other users accept the new block and add it to their ledger.
-This is ok if a rule is enforced that requires a user to accept the longest chain of blocks.
+If two users complete a block at approximately the same time then the blockchain will look different in different parts of the network, as each completed block begins to propagate and other users accept the new block and add it to their ledger.
+This is ok if a rule is enforced that requires a user to always accept the longest chain of blocks.

-This works because even if multiple blocks are created at the same time, the time it takes to create subsequent blocks will vary due to the random behaviour of the proof-of-work algorithm.
-This will make one version of the block chain longer than the others, and provide a clear candidate for which branch of the blockchain to use.
-If there are transactions in the discarded branch which are not present in the new (longest) blockchain then they are immediately added back into the pool of transactions awaiting verification.
+This works because if multiple blocks are created at the same time, the time it takes to create subsequent blocks will vary due to the random behaviour of the proof-of-work algorithm.
+Therefore chains of different length will always exist and one version of the block chain will be longer than the others, providing a clear candidate for which branch of the blockchain to use.
+If there are transactions in the discarded branch which are not present in the new (longest) blockchain then they are added back into the pool of transactions awaiting verification.

 ## A block of transactions in never absolutely immutable

 The above procedure for verifying transactions and adding new blocks onto the chain means that even if a user inspects a new block and sees that their transaction has been verified, its possible that in the future a longer chain will be discovered (which must be accepted) which doesn't include their transaction.

 Therefore any block could potentially be removed, which means a transaction is never completely verified.
-However the probability of a block being removed decreases as the number of blocks after it increases and this means verification can be thought of in terms of the number of blocks that have been added to the chain *after* the block containing the transaction.
+However the probability of a block being removed decreases as the number of blocks after it increases.
+This means verification can be thought of in terms of the number of blocks that have been added to the chain *after* the block containing the transaction.

 If you are willing to accept a high level of risk, or you trust the party you are transacting with you could opt for a small number of blocks to be added after the block containing your transaction.
 This has the benefit of increasing the speed of the transaction verification.
 If the transaction is risky or high-value, you might require a larger number of blocks to be added to the chain before accepting the transaction.
 This will increase the time required to verify the transaction, but reduce the probability that a longer chain will undo the block containing the transaction in question.